“My Policeman is an ambitious, introspective drama that is ultimately let down by a pair of disappointing performances from two of its lead stars.”

 My Policeman is playing in select theaters now and is currently available to stream on Amazon Prime Video.

-- The best thrillers on Amazon Prime Video (December 2022)
+- What’s new on Amazon Prime Video in May 2023